Studying The Seasons

 When and How to Observe

-- Once trained, volunteers observe on their own schedule
+- Once trained, volunteers observe on their own schedule and submit their data online within 24 hours.

 For more information about the Foothills Phenology Project please contact: